jhu-ip/cs220-s22/syllabus.md

 assignments from scratch.
 You may use language libraries (according to assignment specifications), and you may always reuse your own code from prior work in the course.
-Downloading full or partial solutions from the internet, however, is an ethics violation.
+Downloading full or partial solutions from the internet, however, is an **ethics violation**.
 Using code from class examples, slides, or the textbook is acceptable, but you must cite the source properly in a comment in your code describing the original source.